pborzecki/nonsnapshot-maven-plugin/README.md

 8. Commit all changed pom.xml files to SCM.
 This step can be deferred and done by a second goal.

-The generated artifact versions consist of a "base version", which can be configured, and the build timestamp or revision id (SVN only) as a qualifier.
+The generated artifact versions consist of a "base version", which can be configured, and the build timestamp as a qualifier.
 Examples:

 * 1.2.3-20141125
 * 1.2.3-123456